salvoravida/localhostify/README.md

 ## 👏 Contributing

-If you are interested in contributing to `cors-tunnel`, open an issue or a pr!
+If you are interested in contributing to `dev-api-tunnel`, open an issue or a pr!

 ## 🎉 Thanks